dqii/penciled/PROCESS.md

 5. Your success is our top priority.

-   - Penciled is a team of software engineers from Harvard and MIT based in San Francisco, funded by the same top-tier VCs like Y Combinator and Initialized Capital who backed Athelas and Weave on day 0.
+   - Penciled is a team of software engineers from Harvard and MIT based in San Francisco, funded by same top-tier VCs like Y Combinator and Initialized Capital.
 We are the fastest-shipping dev team in the industry.
 Our customers tell the story.

    - (Testimonials)